 Local Example: Fahey Bridge and W. Broad Street (Bethlehem)

 Bicycle Lane

-Description: A portion of the roadway that has been designated by striping, signage, and pavement markings for the preferential or exclusive public use by bicyclists.
+and pavement markings for the preferential or exclusive public use by bicyclists.
 Bicycle lanes are located directly adjacent to motor vehicle travel lanes and operate in the same direction as motor vehicle traffic.